julitarasenko/admin_app/README.md

 fields, buttons and so on.
 Shortly, widgets which are used in many features and could be customized for these features' needs.

+ ## Branching
+ There are 3 types of branches:
+ - master - main stable version of the app
+ - develop - most latest app version
+ - feature/... - you current work on some kind of feature (should be review before merge into develop)

+ To have normal flow without conflicts and proper code review we will stand by feature-based branching strategy.
+ What does it mean?
+You have 'develop' branch, which is the latest and actual branch.
+When you are goind to make a new feature, you should get the latest version of 'develop' locally, after that checkout a new branch named 'feature/your_feature_name'.

+ After you've finished your work on the feature - you are creating pull request via GitHub UI and this PR should be review by team members to exclude some possible syntax errors or "wheel invention".
+After approve this PR is being merged to develop and feature branch is deleted.

  # Good luck and may the force be with us!